-Federal Violation of the Anti-Trust Law – 15 USC Section 1
+Federal Violation of the Anti-Trust Law

 When someone or some entity attempts to get some sort of an anti-trust situation where they are trying to create a monopoly, the federal government will come in and arrest those individuals involved in that.

-Sometimes people make mistakes and do things without criminal intent or purpose.
+Sometimes, people make mistakes and do things without criminal intent or purpose.
 This is when you need your criminal defense attorney to fight for you to get the best possible resolution of your case and see if the government can be convinced to dismiss the case and issue a warning against you.

 Penalties for Violating Antitrust Laws